PlanktoScope/PlanktoScope/documentation/docs/setup/hardware/v2.1/assembly/index.md

 ## Step 14: Raspberry Pi setup and installation
 ![step-24](images/pictures/step-24.webp)

 At this point, you can insert your flashed SD card into your Raspberry Pi.
-[Consult the guide for flashing your SD card](https://www.planktoscope.org/replicate/assemble-your-kit) before you do this.
+If you did not already flash your SD card with the PlanktoScope OS, [refer to our guide for doing so](../../../software/standard-install.md).
 The heat sink can also be added to the processor.

-!!! note
-    If you choose the Expert path, you still need to flash your sd card, either with the [lite version](https://downloads.raspberrypi.org/raspios_lite_armhf_latest) of Raspberry OS or with the [desktop version](https://downloads.raspberrypi.org/raspios_armhf_latest).

 ![step-16](images/render/step-16.webp)